pussinboot/bbwm/notes.md

 window dec is ugly for explorer wins :/

 more partition schemes..
-multiple workspaces / auto setup of all that jazz

 auto a e s t h e t i c ratios